numtide/nar-serve/README.md

 Before adding any new feature it might be best to first discuss them by creating a new issue in https://github.com/numtide/nar-serve/issues .

-All code is licenses under the Apacke 2.0 license.
+All code is licenses under the Apache 2.0 license.